Cafe Rio Sweet Pork

 • Put the pork in a heavy-duty zip-top plastic bag to marinate.
 Add about a can and a half of Coke and ¼ cup of brown sugar.
 Marinate for 4 hours or overnight.

-• Drain the marinade and put pork, ½ can of Coke, water, and garlic salt in a slow cooker on high for about 3-4 hours or on low for 8 hours.
+• Drain the marinade and put pork, ½ can of Coke, water, and garlic salt in a slow cooker on high for about 3 to 4 hours or on low for 6 to 8 hours.
 (You want the meat to shred easily, but not be too dry.)

 • Remove pork from the slow cooker and discard any liquid left in the pot.
 Shred pork.

-• In a food processor or blender, blend ½ a can of Coke, chilies, enchilada sauce, and 1 cup brown sugar.
+• In a food processor or blender, blend ½ a can of Coke, chiles, enchilada sauce, and 1 cup brown sugar.
 If the mixture looks too thick, add more Coke little by little.
-Put shredded pork and sauce in a slow cooker and cook on low for 2 hours.
+Put shredded pork and sauce in a slow cooker and cook on low for 1 to 2 more hours.

 Notes